DanielTockan/Rainforest-Store/README.md

 ```
 ![Get single product](./resources/screenshots/get_single_product.png)

-Given this context, it was deemed unnecessary for the populated prodcuts schema (containing the nested review field) to be instantiated for the route returning all products, but essential for the individual product page.
+Given this context, it was deemed unnecessary for the populated products schema (containing the nested review field) to be instantiated for the route returning all products, but essential for the individual product page.

 #### Adding an item to the cart: